Invoca/developer-docs/README.md

 9. Return to the Admin > Version page
 10. Set your version to Public
 11. Save changes, the new version is now visible to all users

+## Private Documentation
+The "private" documentation in RTD is not actually protected by a login.
+When a version is set to private, it can be viewed by anyone who was the link.

 ## Documentation Structure
 * The home page of the site is source/index.rst